WHAT ARE HEEL SPURS?

-If you have been diagnosed with a Heel Spur then you will mostly have an X-Ray showing it.
-Heel Spurs rarely cause pain, they are the result of inflammation at the site of the heel spur, most commonly caused by the Plantar Fascia (refer to Plantar Fasciitis Treatment) or the Achilles Tendon, either underneath, or at the back of the heel respectively.
+If you have been diagnosed with a heel spur, then you will mostly have an x-ray showing it.
+Heel spurs rarely cause pain themselves, rather the perceived heel spur pain is the result of inflammation at the site of the heel spur, most commonly caused by the plantar fascia (refer to Plantar Fasciitis Treatments) or the Achilles Tendon (refer to the treatment of Achilles Tendonitis), either underneath or at the back of the heel respectively.

 It is thought that the formation of the heel spur is due to the pulling and irritation on the heel bone, whereby that bone responds by growing more bone, in the direction of the pull.

 HEEL SPUR TREATMENT

 Heel spur treatment, regardless of location, is designed to stop the inflammation and irritation at the site.
 Once we know why the tendon or fascia is causing irritation to the site, we can stop the pain at our sports podiatry clinic.
 We will not be looking to remove the spur, surgically or otherwise.
 Don’t be too concerned about the heel spur itself, it’s not the problem, in most cases.

 You may also like to read our section about plantar fasciitis and heel pain treatments.